 Ryan Colaianni, Director to 2021

-Ryan Colaianni, c’07, j’07, is vice president of Edelman public relations in Washington, D.C.
-He leads the Washington D.C.
-Network as president and has hosted numerous events in the area to support the Association and KU student recruitment efforts.
+Ryan Colaianni, c’07, j’07, is senior vice president and head of the crisis and issues group for Revive Health in Nashville, Tennessee.
+For more than a decade, he led the KU alumni network in Washington, D.C., and hosted numerous events in the area to support the Association and KU student recruitment efforts.
 He received the Dick Wintermote Award for his local volunteer leadership.
 Ryan has offered creative ideas for new programs to attract young alumni.
 Ryan and his wife, Erinn, b’07, g’08, are Life Members and Presidents Club donors.

 Brenda Roskens Dicus, Director to 2023